gptix/gptix.github.io/coalkills.md

 - I use only calculations about airborne pollution.
 - I assume coal generation will be replaced with nuclear power.

-Conclusions based on information on the United States can probably be generalized to the entire earth in a strightforward manner.
+Conclusions based on information on the United States can probably be generalized to the entire earth in a straightforward manner.

 Health costs from waterborne pollution, and environmental costs, can be modeled using data sets outside my investigation.

-Other replacements for coal (e.g, natural gas) have different costs, benefits, and drawbacks.
+Other replacements for coal (e.g., natural gas) have different costs, benefits, and drawbacks.
 Modeling these is more complicated.

 My question focuses to: